warthog-network/Warthog/README.md

 * Run `DOCKER_BUILDKIT=1 docker build . -f DockerfileWindows --output ./build/windows` in the repo.
 * Windows binaries are located in `./build/windows` directory.

 ## ▶️ USAGE

-* Run the node (use some restarter in case it crashes)
+* Run the node (use some restarter in case it crashes) <br />
+One line example to run the node: `screen -dmS wart_node bash -c "while true; do wart-node-linux ; done"` <br />
+Use `screen -r wart_node` to see its output and CTRL+A+D to detach from the screen session. <br />
+Note: You should run node with  `--rpc=0.0.0.0:3000` to accept remote connections from your other rigs. <br />
-* Run the miner (miner requires node running)
+* Run the miner (miner requires node running).
+More detailed information how to set up and run the miner you can find [here](https://github.com/CoinFuMasterShifu/janusminer/blob/master/README.md).
 * Optional: Run the wallet to send funds (wallet requires node running)
 * Good luck and have fun!
 Use --help the option.